 We recommend the Pioneer XDJ XZ as the best 4-channel controller available.
 Excellent build quality backed by a plethora of features.
 You’re essentially getting a club set up in a controller form with a price point that is much cheaper than full club gear.

-But, if you XDJ is out of your budget range the DDJ 1000 is another excellent 4 channel controller we have no hesitation in recommending.
+But, if the XDJ is out of your budget range, the DDJ-FLX10 is another excellent 4-channel controller we have no hesitation in recommending.

 Regardless of which 4 channel controller you end up buying you’re in for quite the adventure.
 While it takes some getting used to the satisfaction of executing a great 4 channel mix is hard to beat.

 Pioneer XDJ XZ